Medical Malpractice Lawyers in Lexington, KY

 Improper Training of Nursing Staff

 Hospitals rely heavily on nurses to administer intravenous fluids and monitor blood pressure and other vitals.
-If nursing staff is improperly trained, this could result in delays in treatment, ultimately costing a patient’s life.
+If nursing staff are improperly trained, this could result in delays in treatment, ultimately costing a patient’s life.